129Ashish/Python/readme.txt

-1.FUNCTIONS :
-   built in functions,
-   commonly used modules,
-   function definition and calling the function, the return statments and void function, scope and lifetime of variables, default parameters.

-2.STRINGS :
+1.TUPLES AND SETS :
-   creating and storing strings,
+   creating tuples,
-   basic string operations,
+   basic tuple operations,
-   accessing characters in string by index numbers, string slicing and joining, string methods formatting strings.
+   indexing and slicing in tuples, built in functions used on tuples, relation between tuples and lists, relation between tuples and dictionaries.

+2.FILES :
+   types of files,
+   creating and reading text data, file methods to read adn write data, reading and writing binary files, reading and writing CSV files.